lanl-aea/waves/docs/tutorial_01_geometry_waves.rst

 SCons on how to build the target, an Abaqus CAE file whose name is constructed using the ``journal_file`` variable.
 The ``journal_file`` variable exists solely to minimize hard-coded duplication of the string ``'single_element_geometry'``. ``journal_options`` allows for parameters to be passed as command line arguments to the journal file.
-This will be discussed in REFTUTORIAL05PLACEHOLDER.
+Using the journal file's command line interface with the ``journal_options`` string will be discussed in REFTUTORIAL05PLACEHOLDER.

 Next, the ``workflow`` list is extended to include the action to use the :meth:`waves.builders.abaqus_journal` builder, as discussed in REFTUTORIAL0PLACEHOLDER.